samhanmer/FirstFantasy.iml/README.md

 - Branching origin stories and unique dialog for classes using polymorphism
 - Lockpicking minigame with unique class interaction and difficulty levels for future use
 - Functional inventory system that keeps track of names and quantities
-- Can inspect your inventory during dialog scenes by entering -1.
-This uses recursion
 - Fully functional GUI system

 ## Future Improvements